meitalbensinai/AlgoTrainingNoSol/Problem Formalization/README.md

 https://www.techemergence.com/how-to-apply-machine-learning-to-business-problems/

-ML is not the solution to all the problems!!!
+One thing to remeber: ML is not the solution to all the problems!!!

 # Exercise